-Upon retirement or termination of service, participants may elect various payout options including lumpsum, equal annual payments, or elect to defer receipt of funds until some future date.
-Minimum distributions as required by Internal Revenue Service guidelines must commence no later than age 72, including the Roth option.
+Upon retirement or termination of service, participants may elect various payout options including lumpsum, equal periodic payments, or elect to defer receipt of funds until some future date.
+Minimum distributions as required by Internal Revenue Service guidelines must commence no later than age 73, or age 72, if participants reached 72 before January 1, 2023, including the Roth option.
 Rollovers to other qualified retirement plans or IRAs are permitted.
 All investments are for the exclusive benefit of participants and their beneficiaries.